 “If it wasn’t the best, he wouldn’t want it,” Ward said.
 “Sure, he was loud-mouthed and a braggart, but a pretty good guy.
 He lived it up, but I guess he was making up for all those years when he didn’t have anything.”

 Patterson’s loud mouth got him into trouble on occasion.
 A month before he disappeared, Pat got drunk in a Juarez, Mexico “night club,” and when his waiter refused to serve the Mexican girl he was with because she worked at the “night club,” a fight started and Patterson found himself outmatched by the club’s bouncers.
 Fortunately, he was not badly hurt nor arrested.
 It turns out that the woman he was with, 20-year-old Estefana Arroyo Marfin, was his girlfriend.

 Both Pat and Margaret were pretty much closed-mouth about their backgrounds, except to hint that each had a rough upbringing.
-Pat was a native of Chicago and worked as a carny, touring the country working the games and serving as a barker.
+Pat was a native of Chicago and worked as a carny, touring the country working the games and serving as a barker, jobs that easy to come by and hard to track.
 It is not surprising that with a pedigree like that, Pat would fall short of the expectations Margaret’s family had for a suitor.